vantwoutmaarten/solidity-practice-part2/README.md

 The deploy scripts checks for development network, so these same scripts can be used for any network. an extra configuration file helper-hardhat-config is used to specify extra config paramters.

+It contains unit test for local testing and staging tests for test used on goerli.
+Also two scripts are added to fund or withdraw eth from contracts.

-Project 8: HTML / Javascript Fund Me (Full Stack / Front End) Project 9: Hardhat Smart Contract Lottery
+Project 8: HTML / Javascript Fund Me (Full Stack / Front End)

+A very trivial HTML/Javascript website to connect your metamask wallet and interact with the Fund Me contract.

+Project 9: Hardhat Smart Contract Lottery
 Project 10: NextJS Smart Contract Lottery (Full Stack / Front End) Project 11: Hardhat Starter Kit